 MI is such a complex phenomenon that there is no universally agreed upon definition and scholars are still working to define the borders of moral injury.
 There is years worth of work to be done.
 One way that Moral Injury Support Network for Servicewomen, Inc. is attacking the problem is through the 2021 Comprehensive Moral Injury Conference (CMIC).

-The 2021 CMIC, sponsored by Road Home Program and DoD inTransition, will offer important information from researchers, thought leaders, and practitioners on the subject of moral injury in a wide range of domains and settings, including military and first responders, healthcare, women veterans, social justice, and chaplaincy.
+The 2021 CMIC, sponsored by Road Home Program and DoD inTransition, provided important information from researchers, thought leaders, and practitioners on the subject of moral injury in a wide range of domains and settings, including military and first responders, healthcare, women veterans, social justice, and chaplaincy.
 Presenters represent a variety of fields, including chaplaincy, psychology, medicine, community health, and others.
-The conference offers papers, workshops, and panels on assessment tools, interventions, and new research to deepen attendees’ understanding of moral injury and introduce ways of helping those suffering from moral injury.
+The conference offered papers, workshops, and panels on assessment tools, interventions, and new research to deepen attendees’ understanding of moral injury and introduce ways of helping those suffering from moral injury.

 For more information, go to the conference webpage, or contact Dr. Daniel Roberts at email@example.com.